Growth of Sobolev norms in quasi integrable quantum systems: Introduction

-When $V$ is time independent, the present approach can also be used to deduce spectral properties of quasi integrable systems, following \cite{BLMnr,BLMres,anarmonico,\russi}.
-We leave this for future work.
-10pt {\it Acknowledgments} During the preliminary work which led to this result we had many discussions on integrable systems and Fourier integral operators, which were essential in order to understand the theory of \cite{CdV2} and to arrive to our {definition} of quantum integrable system: we warmly thank Francesco Fass\`o, Didier Robert and San V\~{u} Ng\d{o}c.
-We also thank Bert Van Geemen and Michela Procesi for some discussions and suggestions on Lie groups, {Santiago Barbieri and Laurent Niederman for discussions about steepness, and Massimiliano Berti, Beno\^{i}t Gr\'{e}bert, Alberto Maspero and Riccardo Montalto for comments on a first version of this paper.}\\ We acknowledge the support of GNFM.
+10pt {\it Acknowledgments}.
+During the preliminary work which led to this result we had many discussions on integrable systems and Fourier integral operators, which were essential in order to understand the theory of \cite{CdV2} and to arrive to our {definition} of quantum integrable system: we warmly thank Francesco Fass\`o, Didier Robert and San V\~{u} Ng\d{o}c.
+We also thank Bert Van Geemen and Michela Procesi for some discussions and suggestions on Lie groups, {Santiago Barbieri and Laurent Niederman for discussions about steepness, and Massimiliano Berti, Beno\^{i}t Gr\'{e}bert, Alberto Maspero and Riccardo Montalto for comments on a first version of this paper.}\\ We acknowledge the support of GNFM and of the research project PRIN 2020XBFL ``Hamiltonian and dispersive PDEs''.

 20 pt